bilelmoussaoui/linux-icons/README.md

 ## TODO

-- [ ] Auto-detect the DE and get the right icon theme name
+- [x] Auto-detect the DE and get the right icon theme name
-- [ ] Make the icon size & the context optional
 - [x] Async version
 - [ ] Clean the code!
 - [ ] Scaling Factor